junxit/us-congress-bills-116/metadata.md

 - 2019-09-11 — Placed on the Union Calendar, Calendar No. 159.
 - 2019-09-11 — Reported (Amended) by the Committee on Science, Space, and Technology.
 H. Rept.
 116-202, Part I.
 - 2019-09-11 — Reported (Amended) by the Committee on Science, Space, and Technology.
 H. Rept.
 116-202, Part I.
+- 2019-09-26 — Considered under suspension of the rules. (consideration: CR H8010-8013)
+- 2019-09-26 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+335.
+- 2019-09-26 — Motion to reconsider laid on the table Agreed to without objection.
+- 2019-09-26 — Ms. Johnson (TX) moved to suspend the rules and pass the bill, as amended.
+- 2019-09-26 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H8010-8011)
+- 2019-09-26 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H8010-8011)